null Skip to main content

 You can't measure a crooked car on a crooked surface.
 Get the basics right first.

-Step Two: Measure Where the Car Is Sitting
+Measure Where It's Sitting

 1. Fender height — from the ground straight up to the top of the fender arch.